 I’m 57 years old and wondering: Is it too late to save money for retirement?
 I expect to be working for another 10 years.
 Is that realistic? — Maria, Trenton, NJ

 Unfortunately, the American dream of retiring at age 65 seems to be a thing of the past.
 I think many of us will be lucky to be able to retire at age 70!
 There are plenty of reasons why most Americans do not have enough saved for retirement.
 Perhaps you suffered a financial blow (or several), or took time off from work to be a caregiver, or sacrificed to pay for your kids’ college.
 Whatever your reason, the good news is that it is never too late to save money.
 But if you are starting later in life and need a boost, here are some tips to help you succeed:

 It may be depressing, but you probably need to revise your ideal picture of retirement and be realistic about what you need to do in order to have enough income to sustain you for decades to come.
 This could mean scaling back your lifestyle, downsizing your home (or renting, moving in with family or relocating to a less expensive area), working longer and maybe even working part-time through retirement.

 Have a Plan

 There are several free retirement planning calculators online that can help you figure out how much you to need to save to support your retirement income needs.
 The AARP offers a good one, taking you through a step-by-step questionnaire that accounts for Social Security and other potential income sources (like proceeds from the sale of real estate and inheritances).
 It provides a detailed chart of your income sources over time and indicates any potential gap, and allows you to make a variety of adjustments to see how you can help improve your odds of not outliving your money.
-If DIY planning makes you nervous, it might be worth the cost of paying a fee-based certified financial planner (CFP) to help you create a customized roadmap and implement suitable strategies.
+If DIY planning makes you nervous, it might be worth the cost of paying a fee-based Certified Financial Planner to help you create a customized roadmap and implement suitable strategies.

 Get Rid of Bad Debt, for Good